The rampart-lmdb module

 Terminology

 Within LMDB, a “database environment” is a single file which lives in its own directory, and has an accompanying lock file.
 Within that file, data may be partitioned into “databases”.
-Thus an LMDB “database environment” is organizationally similar to a SQL database and an LMDB “database” is similar to a SQL table.
+Thus, an LMDB “database environment” is organizationally similar to a SQL database and an LMDB “database” is similar to a SQL table.

 Main Function (init)